Skip to content

 • Succeeded: the payment was successfully collected from the buyer.

 • Failed: the buyer's payment method wasn't successfully charged.
-This status only applies payments made via bank debit, such as ACH or subscription payments.
+This status only applies payments made via bank debit, such as ACH, or subscription payments.

 • Partially refunded: the payment was refunded for an amount less than what the buyer originally paid.